Nelik/login-server/README.md

 Access through: http://34.220.165.194:8080/.

-When starting communication with server, please send GET request to '/csrf-token' and store returned token as CSRF token in cookies.
+**When starting communication with server, please send GET request to '/csrf-token' and store returned token as CSRF token in cookies first.**